laurenrutledge/seemore_rutledge/README.md

 -----

-While working on the assignment, the following features were focused upon and all implemented in python files located in the ./training directory:
+While working on the assignment, the following features were focused upon:

+**Note, and all key additions to the training loop (written by Lauren for this assignment) were implemented in python files located in the ./training directory:

 ### Summary of Key Features Implemented:
 - **Configurable Training** via the 'default.yaml' file, while also allowing for CLI overrides